JoseeWouters/Josee-Wouters/content/blog/cherry-picking-with-git-in-your-terminal.md

 ## Push and done
 When you cherry picked all the commits you need, the only thing left to do is push your branch with `git push`.
 You now have the changes of another branch available on your own branch with the correct attribution to the person who wrote that piece of code.

+Of course there's more you can do with this `cherry-pick` command.
+For example, you can do this with multiple hashes at the same time.
+But these are the basics, to get you started.
 I was relieved that it didn't evolve some magic mumbo jumbo and that all it took was one command of `git cherry-pick <hash>`.
 Hopefully cherry picking is a little bit less scary now for you too.

-Of course there's more you can do with this `cherry-pick` command.
-For example, you can do this multiple hashes at the same time.
-But these are the basics, to get you started.